Reference material for designers and schools

 These fact sheets provide a quick overview of what the research says about the link between physical design and student outcomes:

 For more information, you can read our full reports.
-These documents provide a guide for principals, Boards of Trustees, teachers, and parents who are interested in creating a flexible learning space, but want to know more about what this will mean for their students.
+These documents provide a guide for principals, boards, teachers, and parents who are interested in creating a flexible learning space, but want to know more about what this will mean for their students.

 Making spaces that work for you

 The following video features principals, teachers and students at Mountview School and Waipahihi School in Taupō talking about how they use their schools’ physical space for teaching and learning.

 The video focuses on how the two long-established schools have reflected on, and adapted, their teaching practices and made changes to their property that support those practices.
 Both schools are striving to teach and encourage collaboration, self-management, curiosity and creativity and use their spaces in varied ways to support this student-centred and future-focused approach.